January 5, 2022

 - Don’t travel if you’re sick

-- Wear a mask or face covering when in public – it’s required in CA and NV
+- Wear a mask or face covering when required by a business

 - Respect businesses’ requests

 - Leave no trace